ne0YT/nginx-certbot/README.md

 **!** you should run this **directly in your Docker-Apps Folder** but be careful about **docker-compose.override.yml.MERGE** this needs to be merged into your existing docker-compose.override.yml or renamed to be **docker-compose.override.yml** if it's not there yet.

-"DCKERSERVICEANDPORT" Example Value (server is the internal docker-service name found in docker-compose.yml) http://server:9000
+"DOCKERSERVICEANDPORT" Example Value (server is the internal docker-service name found in docker-compose.yml) http://server:9000

 ## Installation